If you’re having problems with black sooty mold on your crepe myrtles or plants, here are a few guidelines and proven tips to help you get rid of it.

 What Causes Black Sooty Mold?

-Black sooty mold is actually an airborne fungi spore that latches on to the sweet sticky honeydew secreted by leaf and bark feeding insects.
+Black sooty mold is actually an airborne fungi spore that latches on to the sweet sticky liquid called honeydew, which is secreted by leaf and bark feeding insects.

-On Crepe Myrtles and most other plants the culprit here is either sap sucking Aphids or Bark sucking Scale.
+On Crepe Myrtle Trees and most other plants where it occurs, the culprit here is either sap sucking Aphids or Bark sucking Scale.

 When they suck the sap, they excrete a thick gooey sugary substance called honeydew.
 The spores attach to this and grow, forming a thickening black sticky surface which resembles soot from the result of something burning.
 Hence the name: Sooty Mold.

-If you’ve ever been under a crepe myrtle tree, and you fell something dripping on you like it’s raining, this is the aphid’s excretion.
+If you’ve ever been under a crepe myrtle tree branch, and you feel something dripping on you like it’s raining, this is the aphid’s excretion.
 Nice, huh?